A blue and white bus drives past the ornate red brick facade of the Grand Opera House.

 Upcoming Shows & Events

-• Death On The Nile – A classic Agatha Christie mystery, running 28 April – 2 May 2026.
+• Death On The Nile – A stage adaptation of the Agatha Christie novel, running 28 April – 2 May 2026.

 • The Bench – An experimental studio production in the Baby Grand Studio, 30 April – 2 May 2026.